bsvx/bsvxpy/README.md

 python3 -m venv env
 ```

-You will now notice an env/ folder in your directory as well as the bsvxpy/ folder.
+You will now notice an env/ folder in your directory.
 You can enter the virtual environment by executing:
 ```
 source env/bin/activate
 ```